All Episodes

 It wasn't just me.

-These are these are in you know, entire co corporations whose sole duty is to process your medical records and your demographic data and determine how many more months you have left on earth.
+These are entire corporations whose sole duty is to process your medical records and your demographic data and determine how many more months you have left on earth.

-They want to know your specific mortality before they put 25 million or 50 million dollars worth of risk on your life.
+They want to know your specific mortality before they put $25 million or $50 million worth of risk on your life.

 And so these databases have voluminous amounts of data, mainly day, date, time, location, and cause of death for hundreds of millions of lives.